- Politics and Social Issues»

-It is now almost 16 years ago that then US President George W. Bush declared a worldwide war on terrorism aimed at targeting and defeating those loyal to the late Osama Bin Laden.
+It is now more than 16 years ago that then US President George W. Bush declared a worldwide war on terrorism aimed at targeting and defeating those loyal to the late Osama Bin Laden.
 The truth is that the United States military has officially lost the war in Afghanistan This article takes a detailed and analyzed approach as to why the United States has lost the war in Afghanistan.
 The war in Afghanistan began in October 2001 after the attacks on New York and Washington DC.
 Under the planning of the George W. Bush Administration, a campaign to try and eliminate the Taliban and get rid of Osama Bin Laden was put into motion.

 A Soldier Sitting Down in Afghanistan

 Why Has the US lost the war in Afghanistan?